sbanati/note-flow/README.md

 <h3>Possible features</h3>

-* Adding icons for the tech stack display
+* Adding functionality to clear the history with a clear button
-* Adding a screenshot section
+* Adding a light and dark Mode.
+* Adding more weather forecast coverage via cards

 <p align="right">(<a href="#readme-top">back to top</a>)</p>